Rail transportation in Oregon

 Rail transportation is an important element of the transportation network in the U.S. state of Oregon.
 Rail transportation has existed in Oregon in some form since 1855, and the state was a pioneer in development of electric railway systems.
 While the automobile has displaced many uses of rail in the state (as elsewhere), rail remains a key means of moving passengers and freight, both within the state and to points beyond its borders.

 History

 The first railway in Oregon was proposed by Byron J. Pengra, Surveyor General of Oregon, along the Oregon Central Military Wagon Road in 1864, but Oregon's first railroad ended up being the Oregon Portage Railroad.
 Henry Villard's Oregon Railway and Navigation Company established transcontinental rail lines with Northern Pacific in 1880, then with Union Pacific in 1881 (through the latter's Oregon Short Line).

+Aggregated entries from McGraw's electric railway directories report about 220 km of operating track for Oregon streetcar and interurban companies in 1894 and an observed maximum of about 1216 km in 1925.